sfuqua/PassKeep/README.md

 ### Who runs the project? ###

-Steven Fuqua (sapph on Bitbucket) is the lead (currently only) developer.
+Steven Fuqua (sfuqua on Bitbucket) is the lead (currently only) developer.

 ### I want to better understand the source code ###

-Check out the Bitbucket wiki for this repository (see the side panel).
-In addition, each root folder has its own README.md which you can peruse to get a better understanding of the project structure.
+Each root folder has its own README.md which you can peruse to get a better understanding of the project structure.

 ### Can I contribute? ###